Chosen (EP)

 Chosen is the debut extended play by Italian rock band Måneskin.
 It was released on 8 December 2017 and peaked at number 3 on the Italian Albums Chart.

 The EP includes the single with the same name and another original song ("Recovery"), both in English, and various cover songs performed during the eleventh season of X Factor Italia.
 The EP was certified platinum and in addition its tracks collected two platinum and four gold certifications by FIMI.

-Outside Italy and post-Eurovision success, the band's rock cover of "Beggin'" by The Four Seasons became the most popular song from the record.
+Outside Italy and post-Eurovision success, the band's rock cover of "Beggin'" by The Four Seasons became the most popular song from the record and it currently sits at 2.2 billion Spotify streams as of now.